 Chapters cover the topics of composure, encouragement, assertiveness, choices, positive intent, empathy and consequences-the seven basic skills for a brain smart classroom.

-Turning Conflict into Cooperation by Rebecca Anne Bailey
+for Turning Conflict into Cooperation by Rebecca Anne

 Focusing on self-control and confidence-building for both parent and child, Dr. Bailey teaches a series of linked steps to help families move from turmoil to tranquility.